-Customer notice: we’ll receive a commission from Amex if you apply for a card via a link in this article (read more in our Credit Cards Disclosure).
+Customer notice: we may receive a commission from Amex if you apply for a card via a link in this article (read more in our Credit Cards Disclosure).
 This income helps keep the site running, and we thank you for your support.

-Here’s an overview of the card features, with more details and a mobile-friendly application form available here.
+Here’s an overview of the card features you can enjoy, with more details and a mobile-friendly application form available here.

-1. Enjoy a high points earn rate on spend
+1. Receive a high points earn rate on spend

-The card rewards program is called Membership Rewards Gateway (MRG).
+The card rewards program is called Membership Rewards (MR).

-You earn 2 MRG points per dollar spent everywhere except with government bodies, where the earn rate is 0.5 points per dollar spent (this will increase to 1 point per $1 spent from 15 April 2019).
+You earn 2 MR points per $1 spent everywhere except with government bodies, where the earn rate is 1 point per $1 spent.

-Hundreds of thousands of merchants accept Amex in Australia, and that number is growing, so there’s no shortage of places where you can earn points with the card.
+Hundreds of thousands of merchants accept Amex in Australia and that number is growing, so there’s no shortage of places where you can earn points with this card.

 2. Take off with eight airline partners

-The standout feature of MRG points is that they’re extremely flexible.
-You’re not locked into any single airline frequent flyer program (as occurs with earning Qantas or Velocity points), rather you accumulate MRG points until you’re ready to transfer them to a partner airline.
+The standout feature of MR points is that they’re extremely flexible.
+You’re not locked into any single airline frequent flyer program, rather you accumulate MR points until you’re ready to transfer them to a partner airline.

-When the time comes to transfer points, you can choose from eight top-notch airline partners:
+When the time comes to transfer points, you can choose from eight quality airline frequent flyer programs:

 - Virgin Australia Velocity Frequent Flyer